Karolina2212/just_join_it_offers/README.md

-This project use PostgreSQL databases and `psycopg2` adapter
+This project use PostgreSQL databases and `psycopg2` adapter.

 # Preparing databases
 1. Create two databases named: